South Korea entry requirements for Lebanon passport holders

 Frequently asked questions

-If you're transiting and staying airside (not passing immigration), you generally don't need a visa.
-But if you plan to leave the airport or have a long layover, you'll need the eVisa.
+If you're transiting and will not leave the international transit area, you may not need a visa.
+However, if you plan to leave the airport or have a layover longer than 24 hours, you'll need a visa.
+Check with your airline and the embassy to confirm.

 Official sources